top of page

 The Earthworm Monument

-A humorous depiction of an earthworm couple is inscribed on this stone monument.
-Interestingly, earthworms possess both male and female reproduction organs.
-In ancient times, they were used as remedies for fever.
+A humorous earthworm couple is inscribed on this stone monument.
+Interestingly, earthworms possess both male and female organs in each.

 The Earthworm Shrine